hmidani-abdelilah/fastmap/README.md

 <p align="center"><img src="/docs/fastmap_icon.png" align="middle" alt="fastmap" /></p>

-Fastmap is an efficient networking tool for linux.
+Fastmap is an efficient tool for linux made for network admins and analysts.
 It combines the power of nmap, tcpdump, snort and much more.

 # ADDED GUI SUPPORT (GTK+).
 USE THE `GUI` COMMAND TO USE THE GUI FASTMAP INTERFACE